-There is an allowance for lone parents which amounted to 1,308 Eur/year in 2014 and increased to 1,908 Eur/year for the period 2015-2018.
-In addition, since 2015 the allowance is further increased by 240 Eur/year for each additional child in the household.
+There is an allowance for lone parents which amounted to 1,908 Eur/year for the period 2016-2019.
+In addition, the allowance is further increased by 240 Eur/year for each additional child in the household.

 g) Deduction of special expenses (EUROMOD variable tintapv_s)